Best Treadmills for Your Home Gym Check Them Out

 Coop dumbbells vs kettlebells

-At the end of the day, it’s much like apples vs. oranges.
-They’re both great for you and ultimately it’s going to come down to your preference, which might change from time to time depending on your fitness goals (just as you might pick oranges in the summer and apples in the fall).
+Which, then, is the better choice for your home gym?
+Well, it’s much like apples vs. oranges—they’re both great for you, but ultimately, it’s going to come down to your preference.
+Remember, too, that preferences may change from time to time depending on your fitness goals.

 Why You Should Trust Us

-Our team is filled with people who live and breathe everything fitness.
-We’re either personal trainers, or (in the case of myself) well on our way to becoming one.
-And it’s not just our job– it’s our passion.
-When we’re not writing about the best cross-training shoes or best adjustable dumbbells, we’re putting them to the test either to give you our honest thoughts about them or because we just like working out.
+Fitness isn’t just our job; it’s our passion.
+When we’re not writing about the best cross-training shoes or best adjustable dumbbells, we’re putting them to the (literal) test to give you our honest thoughts about them.

 Benefits of Dumbbells

-Dumbbell chest presses have actually been found to recruit more muscles than the standard barbell bench press or Smith machine bench press.
+Dumbbell chest presses have been found to recruit more muscle1 than the standard barbell or Smith machine bench press.
 In other words, more muscle fibers are activated when doing a dumbbell chest press.
-Researchers conducted electromyographic tests (a way of looking at the electrical activity of skeletal muscle) on people who performed all three moves.
+Researchers conducted electromyographic tests (a method for assessing the electrical activity of skeletal muscle) on participants who performed all three moves.
+The results?
+The lifters performed more dumbbell chest press reps, leading to greater muscle development, and there was significantly more biceps activation.
+This has been demonstrated in multiple studies2 involving different athletes, as well.

 Reduced Injury Risk

-You can injure yourself with just about any piece of equipment if you don’t know how to use it properly, but dumbbells are probably your safest bet, next to machines, to reduce your injury risk.
+You can injure yourself with just about any piece of equipment if you don’t know how to use it properly, but dumbbells are probably your safest bet—next to machines—to reduce your injury risk.

 Benefits of Kettlebells